Arsenal fans stage massive 'Kroenke Out' protest prior to Everton clash | Goal.com

 There was even a message in support of Gunnersaurus, the long-time club mascot who was ditched in 2020 as part of cost-cutting measures, a move which also caused outcry from fans.

-"Kroenke Out" was by far the most prevalent message on display though, showing that withdrawal from Super League might not be enough to calm tensions around north London.
+"Kroenke Out" was by far the most prevalent message on display though, a clear sign that withdrawal from the Super League has not been enough to calm tensions around north London.

 Arteta's opinion